 The last thing we want to do is overwhelm the beginner gardener!
-While we’re going to really “dig in” to full soil preparation below, understand that it mostly comes down to two things:
+While we’re going to really “dig in” to full soil preparation below, here are 3 basic steps for spring:

-Once you build a foundation of good, fertile soil, gardening will be “easier” the rest of the year and every year going forward!
+Once you build a foundation of rich, dark, fertile soil, gardening will be “easier” the rest of the year and every year going forward!

 - Soil Type